altbert/Whatsapp_speech_to_text/README.md

 # Whatsapp Speech To Text
-Speech to text in Whatsapp using [Whisper](https://github.com/openai/whisper) and [Whatsapp-Web.js](https://github.com/pedroslopez/whatsapp-web.js), running on Docker.
+This is a Speech-to-Text application for Whatsapp that uses [Whisper](https://github.com/openai/whisper) and [Whatsapp-Web.js](https://github.com/pedroslopez/whatsapp-web.js), running on Docker
-Originally the program was using Google Cloud Speech.

 <p align="left">
   <img src="https://github.com/altbert/Whatsapp_speech_to_text/raw/main/media/Screenshot.jpg" width="400" title="Example">
 </p>

 ### Description
-Once authenticated on Whatsapp Web, the worker will transcribe, using Whisper, all voice messages that you reply with "!tran".
-For now it's only configured to transcribe from contacts saved in your contact book.
+Once authenticated on Whatsapp Web, the worker will transcribe all voice messages that you reply to with the command !tran using Whisper.
+Currently, it is only configured to transcribe messages from contacts saved in your contact book.

+Originally, the program used Google Cloud Speech, but it now uses Whisper, which is a lightweight, open-source speech recognition engine.

-If you you don't want to host the model directly in your computer, you can use the branch main_openai_api.
-This branch uses OpenAI API to transcribe the audio.
+If you do not want to host the model directly on your computer, you can use the **main_openai_api** branch, which uses the OpenAI API to transcribe the audio.

-If you want to contribute just send a pull request
+If you want to contribute, just send a pull request.

 ### Usage
 Just reply to the voice message you want to transcribe with **!tran**